nikolaAV/Modern-Cpp/lambda/lambda_lock/README.md

 # A lamda extends language feature
 Lambdas are a game-changer and will frequently change the way you write code to make it more elegant and faster.
-Want a ['lock'](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement) or similar language feature that’s not actually in the language?
+Want a ['lock'](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement) or similar language feature thatâ€™s not actually in the language?
 ```cpp
 // C#
 lock( mut_x ) {